-In 2015, we both together went on our first Kandy-Ella train journey which marked as our first travel together.
+In 2015, we both together went on our first Kandy-Ella (not quite from Colombo to Ella) train journey which marked our first train travel together.
 Smelly cramped passenger compartments in a small goods train.
 Having zero sleep the night before, catching up with friends at Clock Inn Kandy and sipping chai.
 Soon, the tedious journey turned into one with so much fun, majestic sunrise over the central highlands, meeting strangers and sharing tipitip with a wee kid.
 The train ride still is one of our favorite ever journeys.
 (Also read:

 Passing Kadugannawa.
 A Railway Station in full bloom, an example of how Sri Lankan Railway Stations normally look.
 Also home to a railway museum we dearly love.